hi-adhiraj/calculator/README.md

-# its a basic calculator made by using html
+# A basic calculator made by using HTML